-Main Steps Deadline Result а Tender for Transport Consultant to assist with the development of the MATCH-UP Regional Action Plan and Framework for implementation process under Priority 5 (6e) 12/2019 Completed b Execute contract with winning Transport Consultant 02/2020 Completed С Brief preferred Transport Consultant on all Good Practices from MATCH-UP 02/2020 Completed d Transport Consultant to design framework for "10 Minute Town" concept 05/2020 Completed е SRA to engage with the RSES policy owner officer to review the "10 Minute Town" concept framework 07/2020 Completed fObtain agreement from RSES policy owner officer to the "10 Minute Town" concept framework09/2020 g Directors Order from SRA 12/2020 - Date to be signed to incorporate new framework for the implementation of RPO 176 in the RSES in the RSES h Present framework to all 11 03/2021 LAs in the Southern Region responsible for key towns as detailed in the RSES i Implement roll out the "10 03/2022 Minute Town" concept assessment for key towns as detailed in the RSES Stakeholders Involved Clare County Council, Carlow County Council and Kerry County Council Timeframe Policy Improvement Deadline: 12/2020 Review of "10 Minute Town" concept for key towns deadline: 03/2022 Costs Costs will be mainly staff time as the policy improvement is to create a framework for the "10 Minute Town" estimated to be $\leq 10,000$ to $\leq 12,500$ .
+• Main Steps Deadline Result а Tender for Transport Consultant to assist with the development of the MATCH-UP Regional Action Plan and Framework for implementation process under Priority 5 (6e) 12/2019 Completed b Execute contract with winning Transport Consultant 02/2020 Completed С Brief preferred Transport Consultant on all Good Practices from MATCH-UP 02/2020 Completed d Transport Consultant to design framework for "10 Minute Town" concept 05/2020 Completed е SRA to engage with the RSES policy owner officer to review the "10 Minute Town" concept framework 07/2020 Completed f Obtain agreement from RS policy owner officer to the "10 Minute Town" concept framework g Directors Order from SRA to be signed to incorporate new framework for the implementation of RPO 17 the RSES of actual policy improvement h Present framework to all 1 LAs in the Southern Region responsible for key towns detailed in the RSES n i Implement roll out the "10 Minute Town" concept assessment for key towns a detailed in the RSES Stakeholders Involved Clare County Council, Carlow County Council and Kerry County Council Timeframe Policy Improvement Deadline: 12/2020 Review of "10 Minute Town" concept for key towns deadline: 03/2022 Costs Costs will be mainly staff time as the policy improvement is to create a framework for the "10 Minute Town" estimated to be €10,000 to €12,500.
 Recommendations for infrastructural improvements identified from this framework and the implementation of these improvements by each town to be funded by each of the County Councils with the support of exchequer funds.
 These infrastructural costs associated with implementing the "10 Minute Town" concept can only be determined as the Local Authorities work through actual implementation.
 Funding Sources All staff time costs to be covered by each individual institution.
 Recommendations for infrastructural improvements identified from this framework and the implementation of these improvements by each town to be funded by each of the County Councils with the support of exchequer funds.
-Performance Indicators Number of key towns who have implemented the framework within the Southern Region : Target 50% Non private car commuting levels in the designated urban centres: Target 45%
+Performance Indicators Number of key towns who have implemented the framework within the Southern Region: Target 50% Non private car commuting levels in the designated urban centres: Target 45%